Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 - Limitation in Data Storage: Standard barcodes can only hold a limited amount of information, which may not be sufficient for complex fixed inventory management.

 - Line-of-Sight Dependence: Barcode scanning requires a line-of-sight between the scanner and the barcode, which means they cannot be read if obscured or facing the wrong way.
+They must be scanned horizontally.

 How Does a Barcode Scanner Work?